MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 _Maintain the kingdom’s cohesion by resolving crises, supporting allies, and quelling unrest before it can take root._

 ### Coordinated Effort
-_When multiple leaders work toward the same goal, their combined expertise ensures the best possible outcome._
+_When two leaders form a partnership on a single action, their combined expertise ensures the best possible outcome._

-When two or more PCs choose the same Kingdom Action this turn, they work together:
+**Limitations:**
+- **Partnership:** Exactly TWO PCs may use Coordinated Effort together
+- **Frequency:** May only be used ONCE per Kingdom Turn (one partnership total)
+- **Other PCs:** May take any action independently, including the same action as the partnership (but without the coordination bonus)

+**How it Works:**
+- Two PCs declare they are using Coordinated Effort on a specific Kingdom Action
-- All participating PCs roll the skill check for that action with a +1 circumstance bonus
+- Both participating PCs roll the skill check for that action with a +1 circumstance bonus
-- Take the highest result among all participants
+- Take the highest result between the two participants
-- The action succeeds using this best result
+- Other PCs may also choose the same action if they wish, but they roll independently without the +1 bonus

 **Special Benefits:**
 - No risk of failure for coordination itself
 - The +1 bonus represents teamwork and shared knowledge
-- If only one PC takes an action, it proceeds normally without this benefit
-- PCs who participate in a Coordinated Effort cannot take a different action this turn
+- Creates a strategic choice: which action is most important to coordinate?

-**Example:** Three PCs all choose "Build Roads"
+**Example:** PC1 and PC2 form a partnership to "Build Roads" using Coordinated Effort
 - PC1 rolls Crafting: 1d20+8+1 = 16
 - PC2 rolls Survival: 1d20+12+1 = 24
-- PC3 rolls Crafting: 1d20+10+1 = 19
-- Result: The Build Roads action uses the 24
+- Result: The Build Roads action uses the 24 for their partnership
+- PC3 could also choose "Build Roads" independently and would roll normally (without +1)
+- PC4 could choose any action
+- Only one Coordinated Effort partnership is allowed per turn

 ---